Relating categorical dimensions in topology and symplectic geometry: Conjectures and questions...

 \subsection{... about sectorial LS-category and action values}

 In the smooth setting, we have the bound

 by using the stable manifolds of the critical points of the Morse function to cover the manifold.
+In fact, Morse can be replaced by $f$ with isolated critical values (see, for instance, \cite{rudyak2003lusternik}).
 In the case of general symplectic manifolds, one potential analog of the number of critical values of a Morse function is the intersection number of skeleta.
 We do not know whether the analogous inequality holds: \begin{question} Does the following inequality hold

 where $\phi$ is a Hamiltonian isotopy generated by $H$ and $\LL_X$ a skeleton of $X$, possibly after Weinstein homotopy. \end{question} We note that both of these expressions bound $\Rdim(X)$.
 This is a geometric analog of \cref{question:ddimvsLS}.
-In particular is $LS(M)$ a lower bound for the right hand side of \cref{eq:lasteq} for any skeleton for $T^*M$?
+In particular, is $LS(M)$ a lower bound for the right hand side of \cref{eq:lasteq} for any skeleton for $T^*M$?

 \Addresses